jmontilla202/inadev-devops-exercise/README.md

 ### How to use the app

-- make a GET call to <loadbalancer IP>/forecast with either curl or Postman
+- Make a GET call to [loadbalancer IP]/forecast with either curl or Postman
 - json response should be returned, location can be adjusted in main.go

 ### How to build app locally:

 - clone this repo
-- cd into <repo folder>/src
+- cd into [repo folder]/src
 - go get github.com/gin-gonic/gin
 - go build